rockdev055/chakra-ui/CONTRIBUTING.md

 cd chakra-ui
 ```

 3. Setup all dependencies and build.
-Chakra UI uses `yarn`, so simply run
+Chakra UI uses `yarn` and `lerna`, so run
    `yarn bootstrap`.
 This command will install dependencies, bootstrap the repo
    using `lerna` and build all packages.